 Blazek said he used to drive by to see the girl in the window.

-The couple has two children, Denise Martin, the former superintendent of the Albert Gallatin Area School District, and John, an FBI agent based in Virginia.
+The couple has two children, Denise Martin, the former superintendent of the Albert Gallatin Area School District, and John K., a senior auditor for the FBI.

 Blazek worked both in the mines and in a series of other jobs, including a stint with Ford in Detroit.

 The firm handshake of a man used to hard work belies his advanced age.

 Blazek said he's thought about what the miners killed in recent tragedies went through, but that that wouldn't stop him from working in the mines.